Saturday, December 19, 2015

 Would I recommend this at 10.6 out of 12 mugs?

-Yes I would, without a second guess.
-When I visit the store next year, this is currently my first root beer to choose.
-As you can see for other reviews below, I am not the only one giving the beverage high marks.
+Yes, I would, without a second guess.
+When I visit the store next year, this is currently my first root beer to choose from.
+As you can see from other reviews below, I am not the only one giving the beverage high marks.

 Saturday, November 28, 2015